 And then there’s the Sala dei Giganti.
 I mean, you have to see it.
 It’s not erotic, but your head will spin anyway.
 I will talk about this incredible room covered in fantastic art another time.
 Perhaps soon.
 Some of the most interesting art you’ll ever see.
 Trust me.

 Because I have to tell you, as you leave these fine paintings, you are thrust into another reality.
 War takes up Federico’s thought process.
-The war room isn’t all that pretty.
+The war room isn’t all that compelling.
 It’s the last thing you see.
-I forgot to take a picture.
+So forgettable it didn’t even occur to me to take a picture.